JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 18. Breathe
 Sometimes I notice it can be hard to focus, at home or in the middle of the day.
 I notice my brain is a bit flighty.
 Notice that tumultuous internal feeling, and try some breath control.
 Each breath burns away extraneous thoughts.
 Feel all the emotions, worries, and todos floating through your mind and let them through.
 In through your nose and mouth and them let them air out slowly.
 The gold standard is 1 hr of breath control and where you're able to have your mind think of nothing but the breath.

+#### 19. Clarity
+Another thing I've noticed.
+When I don't really have a clear picture of what the next steps are, it tends to be hard for me to get started.
+In this case, it might be a good idea to right done my todos.

+#### 20. Stress
+Last of all, the ultimate factor that causes me to get shit done, stress.
+Maybe it's worth experimenting on inducting more stress earlier for smoother timelines.

 # References
 [^1]: [https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/](https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/)